hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 This consits of a library of modules that can be used by other programs, as well as a scriptable helper utility program (fuzzerk) to test other programs (without having to modify those programs to integrate with the provided library).

+NOTE: Remember to run the release build of the program, if speed is critical.
+However if you are interested in debugging, then run debug build and additionaly pass --blogdebug true argument to the program.
+The debug release could be 25-30 times or more slower than the release build, for large programs, especially so for those that loop.

 ### Library & Helper modules